 Getting Spanish down feels doable to many—especially for those who speak languages like English, French, or Italian.
 When languages come from the same family, they often share words that are related to one another (cognates) or have noticeable similarities because they are directly linked to the same root language.
 While English is technically a Germanic language, it’s been heavily influenced by Latin and related languages.
 That’s why you’ll find English words like “activity” that sound remarkably similar in French (activité), Italian (attività), and Spanish (actividad).
 In addition to familiar-sounding vocab and spelling, you will notice Spanish also has a clear system of pronunciation.
 There are far fewer irregularities than you’ll find in English and many other languages.
 The Spanish alphabet also has the 26 letters you already know, with just three more you’ll need to remember: ch (chay), ll (elle), and ñ (eñe).

 What makes Rosetta Stone effective is that we prepare you to use your new language in your real world.
 You’ll learn the language, not just the words, with our immersive approach.
 So it’s not just about the features, but what you’re able to do because of them.
-With practice, you’ll be ready to handle any situation with ease and confidence.
+With practise, you’ll be ready to handle any situation with ease and confidence.

 Learn Spanish Words and Phrases